 The Company Secretary has represented to the Monitoring Committee that: 1.
 Adequate safeguards have been provided against victimization of persons who use the vigil mechanism.
 2. None of the directors or employees have been denied direct access to the Resolution Professional till the conclusion of the CIR process and to the Monitoring Committee thereafter to lodge their grievances.
-3. No personnel have been denied access to the Resolution Professional the Monitoring Committee thereafter.
+3. No personnel have been denied access to the Resolution Professional till the conclusion of the CIR process and the Monitoring Committee thereafter..